 What about debt?
 Is that important in a final decree of divorce?

 What ends up happening is that a person leaves the divorce breathing freely because he thinks that the divorce decree can be sent to the creditor to show that he is no longer responsible for paying that loan.
-The creditor will not consider the decree and what it says at all.
+The creditor will not consider the order and what it says at all.
 Your agreement with them was signed before your final decree of divorce.
-If your spouse falls behind on paying the mortgage, then you are still responsible for the mortgage payment.
+If your spouse falls behind on paying the mortgage, you are still responsible for the mortgage payment.

 Closing thoughts on drafting a final decree of divorce

 Whatever route you choose to take- hiring an attorney or not- you are responsible for the choices that you make.
 Your future self will not catch any breaks because your past self chose not to hire an attorney.
 You are better off making a short-term investment of hiring an attorney rather than dealing with the consequences for many years to come of going it alone.

 Questions about the final decree of divorce?
 Contact the Law Office of Bryan Fagan